 Kemeri Great Bog Tour.

 In the depths of North-Eastern Europe, on the sandy shores where the Viking ships lay with Byzantium loads and where wolves still hunt for deer in the wilderness, exists a piece of Neverland.
-Until the end of the 18th century there were deep borderland forests that divided the Russian Empire from Commonwealth of Poland and Lithuania.
-Well guarded caravans crossed those forests when commuting between Muscovy and Rome.
-Sometimes they stopped at the tavern about 2 miles away of modern highway in the forest where now small lawn with some ruins and huge old lime trees mark the place.
+Until the end of the 18th century, there were deep borderland forests that divided the Russian Empire from the Commonwealth of Poland and Lithuania.
+Well-guarded caravans crossed those forests when commuting between Muscovy and Rome.
+Sometimes they stopped at the tavern about 2 miles away from the modern highway in the forest where now a small lawn with some ruins and huge old lime trees mark the place.

 The last 2 centuries have been full of trouble for this place.
-Not only Legions of the Great Army, regiments of the Russian Imperial Army and the German Imperial Army but also Soviet and Nazi army marched through these places.
+Not only the Legions of the Great Army, regiments of the Russian Imperial Army, and the German Imperial Army but also the Soviet and Nazi armies marched through these places.

-The Great Bog of Ķemeri remains one of biggest and last intact raised bogs in Europe.
-Almost 100 km2 of peat, small lakes and curly ancient trees.
-Anybody can walk over deadly quagmire in room slippers here.
-Elegant boardwalk leads you over depth of the bog for almost 3.5 km and allows you to enjoy environment like directly from Hound of Baskervilles.
+The Great Bog of Ķemeri remains one of the biggest and last intact raised bogs in Europe.
+Almost 100 km2 of peat, small lakes, and curly ancient trees.
+Anybody can walk over a deadly quagmire in-room slippers here.
+An elegant boardwalk leads you over the depth of the bog for almost 3.5 km and allows you to enjoy the environment directly from the Hound of Baskervilles.